glibin/gameminer-faq/README_en.md

 No way.
 We will ban you and eat your cookies!

-## Where can I get an invite?
-And why is it needed?

-Invite is a code that you need to register on GameMiner.
-You can get it here: [http://gameminer.net/account/invites](http://gameminer.net/account/invites) (generated once a day), or here: [http://games-gen.com/GM-invite](http://games-gen.com/GM-invite) (collection of invitations from old-timers and admins)

-## I've registered but when I press «Invite friend» button, there is nothing.

-Invites will be avalible from the next day.

 ## Who are moderators on this site?

 RU mods: [C0mar.](http://gameminer.net/profile/C0mar.), [Diodorus](http://gameminer.net/profile/Diodorus), [Haoose](http://gameminer.net/profile/Haoose), [HAOSov](http://gameminer.net/profile/HAOSov), [Plotays](http://gameminer.net/profile/Plotays), [sputNIK37](http://gameminer.net/profile/sputNIK37), [SqweeZy](http://gameminer.net/profile/SqweeZy), [yurijpol](http://gameminer.net/profile/yurijpol)